 Spicy, chunky simple guacamole is so easy and addicting, it’s sure to be a crowd pleaser!
 You won’t be able to stop eating it.

-Is there ever a bad time to make guacamole?
-I don’t think so.
+There’s never a bad time to make guac!
 Guacamole is good for an afternoon snacking with your kids, any game night at home with friends, a holiday party, or a yummy side dish to your Mexican food.